rickmansfield/ReactReview/README.md

 In almost all of the cases, custom hooks are considered to be sufficient for replacing renderable props and HoCs (Higher-Order components) and reducing the amount of nesting required.
 Custom Hooks will allow you for avoiding multiple layers of abstraction or wrapper hell that might come along with Render Props and HoCs.

-The disadvantage of Custom Hooks is it cannot be used inside of the classes.
+The disadvantage of Custom Hooks is it cannot be used inside of the classes or class components.
+Many projects using legacy class components cannot enjoy the hooks that contemporary functional components get to use.

 # React Interview Questions for Experienced
 21. Explain Strict Mode in React.